072jiajia/mcts/README.md

 ## How To Run It On Your Game?

-Implement your game and finish the following functions which will be used in Monte Carlo Tree Search
+Implement your game and finish the functions which will be used in Monte Carlo Tree Search

 Here's an example